The Three B's

 The third "B" that reminds me of my father is the Bible.
 The Bible reminds me of my father because he read the Bible to me and taught me about God's love and about how Jesus died on the cross for my sins.
 Of all the things my father did for me, this was the most important.
 I am glad that I had a father who loved me enough to teach me about God's love.

-I hope that you have a father who loves you enough to discipline you when you need it.
+I hope that you have a father who loves you enough to provide your daily needs.
 One who will take the time to play with you.
 Most of all, I hope that you have a father who loves you enough to teach you about God's love.
 If you do, be sure to thank God for him today.

 Dear heavenly Father, we thank you for our earthly fathers.
-Help us this day to show our love and appreciation to ourfathers, and may we always remember to show our love for you, our heavenly Father.
+Help us this day to show our love and appreciation to our fathers, and may we always remember to show our love for you, our heavenly Father.
+In Jesus' name we pray.
 Amen.